MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_11-Implement_Monitoring.md

 #### Task 4: Review default monitoring settings of Azure virtual machines

-In this task, you will review default monitoring settings of Azure virtual machines
+In this task, you will review the default monitoring settings of Azure virtual machines

 1. In the Azure portal, search for and select **Virtual machines**, and on the **Virtual machines** blade, click **az104-11-vm0**.